 Be prepared to submit all requested conditions immediately, as we do not want the rate lock to expire.

-If you have any questions regarding your conditional approval or status of your loan, do not hesitate to reach out to your loan officer and ask them to clarify.
+If you have any questions regarding the conditional approval or status of your loan, do not hesitate to reach out to your loan officer and ask them to clarify.

 Step 10.
 Review & Sign the Closing Disclosure

-Your lender will provide you with is the Closing Disclosure, as this is also a form required by law for your protection.
+Your lender will provide with the Closing Disclosure, this is similar to the loan estimate and another form required by law for your protection.

-You will be provided with the Closing Disclosure at least 3 business days prior to your closing date.
+You will be provided with the Closing Disclosure at least three business days before your closing date.

-If the information on the Closing Disclosure is inaccurate or the figures aren’t the same figures you expected to see, ask your Lender for an explanation why.
+If the information on the Closing Disclosure is inaccurate or the figures aren’t what was agreed on, ask your lender for an explanation of why.

 To learn more about the Closing Disclosure Form and become familiar with the definitions of important terms used, check out the CFPB’s Closing Disclosure Explainer.